jonhiggs/all-the-opts/README.md

 - pgop_operands:       the things that are not arguments (what's the real name?)

 - pgop_setup:           do this first (may not be necessary)
-- pgop_include_context: include options for an additional context

 ## Include in your application